philmaweb/breathpy/README.md

 run_gcms_platform_multicore(sample_dir=train_dir, preprocessing_params=preprocessing_params_dict, evaluation_parms=evaluation_params_dict)
 ```
-See `model/GCMSTest.py` for reference.
-Example data coming soon.
+Also see `model/GCMSTest.py` for reference.

 ### License
 `BreathPy` is licensed under GPLv3, but contains binaries for PEAX, which is a free software for academic use only.